acrispteixeira/async-scheduler-java17-21/README.md

 ### 🖥 Backend (Spring Boot)

 > Java 17 or 21 must be installed — check the correct branch!
+>
+> This project is using Spring 3.4.3

 - Open the project in IntelliJ or VS Code
 - Run the `main` class: